-Report: Dylann Roof said white nationalists would save him from death row
+Report: Dylann Roof told expert he was a sociopath, not autistic

 - In 2009, mom told doctors that then-teenage Roof used drugs, cut school, showed "oppositional behavior"

+"Buddy, nothing could be any worse than what you've already done.
+You know whatever you've done reflects on us as a family.
+Don't be a f***ing dumb-a**," Ben Roof told his son.
+"I don't know what you could f***ing do to make it worse, but don't do it."

+The mysterious exchange was among new details released this week as US District Judge Richard Gergel unsealed 19 documents from Roof's competency hearings and videos of three prison visits by his family.
+Together, they help paint a picture of the 23-year-old's mental state before and after he was imprisoned for the church massacre.

-Charleston, South Carolina (CNN)Convicted mass murderer Dylann Roof told a psychologist working for his defense team that his death penalty wouldn't be carried out because he'd "be rescued by white nationalists after they took over the government."
+According to a transcript from November, Roof told a psychologist working for his defense team that his death penalty wouldn't be carried out because he'd "be rescued by white nationalists after they took over the government."

-That's according to a November report composed amid Roof's trial for killing nine parishioners in 2015 at Charleston's Emanuel African Methodist Episcopal Church.
+The transcript was included in a report composed amid Roof's trial for killing nine parishioners in 2015 at Charleston's Emanuel African Methodist Episcopal Church.
 The report also says Roof was diagnosed with autism spectrum disorder "based on the presence of social-communication challenges and atypical behaviors."

 It goes on to say Roof was suffering or had suffered from "psychiatric symptoms that are not explained by autism spectrum disorder, including anxiety, depression, suicidal ideation, obsessive-compulsive symptoms, disordered thinking, and psychosis (including delusions of grandeur and somatic delusions)."